-Disease category
+Disease classifications

 In this section, we ask you to provide some research classification information on your application.
 This will be used by Versus Arthritis to categorise the applications it receives and the work that it funds.
-Please select all relevant disease classification from the list.
+Please select up to 3 relevant disease classifications from the list.